We're hiring

 How much does it cost to use AI agents in an insurance agency?

-Cost varies widely.
-Pre-built tools like Relay start around $400 to $1,200 per month and replace specific high-volume workflows.
+Cost varies by approach.
 Custom AI agents built on Claude or OpenAI APIs typically cost $50 to $300 per month in model fees plus setup and configuration time.
-Most agencies that start with quoting automation see positive ROI within 30 to 60 days.
+Purpose-built platforms price by volume, so the right comparison is against the staff time they replace: most agencies spend far more on manual quoting labor than any automation costs.
+Agencies that start with quoting automation typically see positive ROI within 30 to 60 days.

 Is Claude or ChatGPT better for insurance agencies?